jbohren/conman/README.md

 *Conman* is a controller and state estimator manager built on top of the [Oroocos Toolchain](http://www.orocos.org) and designed to create a common platform for sharing robot controllers and state estimators.
+Conman enforces additional constraints on when and how components can be running in order to prevent errors and improve robustness when switching components in and out of the control loop at runtime.

 ### Audience